 - As AIBE is open book examination i.e. you can carry study materials with you in the examination.
 Familiarize yourself with the study material you are going to carry with you.

-- There is no negative marking or penalty in examination.
+- There is no negative marking or penalty in the examination.
 Only correct answers contribute to a candidate’s score.
 Therefore, candidates should leave no question unanswered.

 - Refer the best books for preparation.

 Before one/two week(s) examination, AIBE (11) Admit Card will be issued from BCI.
-Admit cards for AIBE 2018 will be found over AIBE official website.
+Admit cards for AIBE 2018 will be found on AIBE official website.
 Applicants must carry the admit card when they enter in examination hall, and along with the admit card they must carry any photo identity card

 AIBE (11) 2018 Result:

 AIBE (11) 2018 result will be there on AIBE’s official website.
-Applicants who have been there in exam can get the results over this website with some simple process where date of birth and roll number will be used.
+Applicants who have been there in the exam can get the results over this website with some simple process where the date of birth and roll number will be used.
 All the qualified candidates will get the “Certificate of Practice” for working in the law profession.